cmeessen/pyGMS/docs/sphinx/source/getting_started.rst

 .. note:: pyGMS currently only works with models that were saved in ASCII
           fromat.

+.. note:: pyGMS recognises layer refinement by checking whether a layer name
+          ends with `_` followed by a number, e.g. `_42`.
+When naming your layers make sure not to use names that end with such a pattern.

 To get started, import the :class:`~pyGMS.structures.GMS` class of pyGMS and load a GMS model file.